Understanding online payroll

 Common integrations include:

-• Time tracking: Apps like Deputy and TSheets sync employee hours directly to payroll, reducing manual timesheet entry
+- Time tracking: apps like Deputy and TSheets sync employee hours directly to payroll, reducing manual timesheet entry

-• Scheduling: Workforce management tools help you plan shifts and forecast labor costs
+- Scheduling: workforce management tools help you plan shifts and forecast labor costs

-• Expense management: Connect expense tracking to capture reimbursements in payroll
+- Expense management: connect expense tracking to capture reimbursements in payroll

-• HR software: Sync employee records between your HR system and payroll to keep data consistent
+- HR software: sync employee records between your HR system and payroll to keep data consistent

-• Point of sale: Retail and hospitality businesses can connect sales data to labor reporting
+- Point of sale: retail and hospitality businesses can connect sales data to labor reporting

 You can browse available integrations in the Xero App Store and connect the tools your business already uses.

-How to get started with Xero payroll
+How to get started with online payroll

 Simplify your payroll with Xero

-Xero payroll automates the calculations, handles tax filings, and gives your employees self-service access to their information.
-Your payroll data syncs directly with your accounting, so your books stay current without extra effort.
+Payroll must be accurate every time.
+The right software automates calculations, handles tax filings, and gives your employees self-service access to their information.
+With Xero and Gusto, your payroll data syncs directly with your accounting, so your books stay current without extra effort.

 Ready to simplify your payroll?
 Get one month free and see how Xero makes paying your team easier.

-FAQs on Xero payroll
+FAQs on online payroll

-What is Xero payroll?
+What is online payroll?

 Can Xero be used for payroll?